The Perfect 10 Day Japan Itinerary for First Time Visitors

 Fuji-Q Highland Amusement Park

-Are you a roller-coaster lover who’s always ready for the highest heights, and fastest speeds?
+Are you a roller-coaster lover who’s always ready for the highest heights and fastest speeds?
 Then you cannot miss out on the Fuji-Q Highland Amusement Park.

 This park, as a fun fact, is home to some of the world’s best roller coasters and amusement park rides.
 The most famous rides, which hold world records, are the Fujiyama, Takabisha, and Eejanaika.

-Thanks to its location, you easily see Mount Fuji from the park and can get spectacular views from certain rides.
+Thanks to its location, you can easily see Mount Fuji from the park and get spectacular views from certain rides.

 Day 5-6: Kanazawa